 The recipient will be required to provide a report to The Georgia Trust within six months of returning from the study travel experience.
 Travel may be to any location in the world where the objectives of the program can be met.

-The Trust must receive applications and supporting documents by February for the following year.
 The Prize will be announced at The Georgia Trust’s Annual Meeting in the spring.
-Winner will be notified beforehand.
-The study travel should be completed by January 2019.
+The winner will be notified beforehand.
+The study travel should be completed by January of the following year.

 Elizabeth Lyon Fellowship

 Established in 1994, the Elizabeth Lyon Fund supports supports educational and research/study initiatives in Georgia that address preservation needs and emerging issues, and that will make a significant contribution to the practice and understanding of historic preservation.